Faculty and Staff

 What we can offer you

 Centering Prayer: Centering Prayer has been defined as "the total disarmament of the heart."
 It is a prayer that lets go of all thoughts and words, and enables the person to be present to God with only an infinite desire to love and be loved unconditionally.
-Offered (on the main campus) every Tuesday, from 12:35pm to 1:00pm (After the Daily Mass) in Ignatius Chapel/ Bobet Hall.
-Also offered on the Broadway Campus every Thursday from 12:15pm to 12:45pm in the Martha and Mary Chapelin Greenville Hall.
-Contact Ricardo Marquez at firstname.lastname@example.org or (504) 865-2877
+Offered (on the main campus) every Tuesday during the academic year, from 12:30pm to 1:00pm (After the Daily Mass) in Ignatius Chapel/ Bobet Hall.
+Also offered on the Broadway Campus every Thursday from 12:00pm to 12:30pm in the Martha and Mary Chapelin Greenville Hall.
+Contact Ricardo Marquez at email@example.com or (504) 865-3737

-THE IGNATIAN COLLEAGUES PROGRAM: An eighteen-month Jesuit Leadership program for faculty and staff.
+THE IGNATIAN COLLEAGUES PROGRAM (ICP): An eighteen-month Jesuit Leadership program for faculty and staff.
 It includes on-line courses, an international immersion program and a guided retreat.
 Two Ignatian Collegaues participate each cycle, with recruitment in the late fall each year.
 Faciltated by the Association of Jesuit Colleges and University (AJCU).
 For more information, click HERE If interested, contact Fr.
-Ted Dziak, S.J.
+Ted Dziak, S.J., Vice-President for Mission and Ministry.

 MAGIS RETREAT: This national retreat will provide faculty and administrators from Jesuit colleges an opportunity to integrate Ignatian spirituality into their professional and personal lives.
 Based on the Spiritual Exercises of Ignatius Loyola, it is six days of prayer, reflection, and focused conversations.
 This is a unique blend between an academic conference, which emphasizes intellectual give and take, and an Ignatian retreat, which emphasizes primarily the individual’s encounter with God.
 The Magis Retreat is held in June each year.
 For more information click HERE If interested in attending, contact Ricardo Marquez.